andreiacarodrigues/talkabit/README.md

-# conference
+# Talk A Bit
-Responsive HTML5 Bootstrap 3 template for Event Site
+Website for the Talk A Bit conference 7th edition.